 - Gain experience in presenting scientific data in research publications, articles, posters and oral presentations.

 - Apply acquired knowledge to the discovery of new liquid crystal effects, new liquid crystal materials and development of liquid crystal based devices and applications.

 |CPHY 72460||LIQUID CRYSTAL MATERIALS SCIENCE||2|

 |CPHY 80199||DISSERTATION I 2||30|

-Students are required to complete 90 credit hours beyond the baccalaureate--20 credit hours of core courses, 40 credit hours of elective courses and 30 credit hours of dissertation.
-The choice of electives must be approved by the student's faculty advisor.
+Post-Baccalaureate students are required to complete a minimum of 90 credit hours - 20 credit hours of core courses, 40 credit hours of elective courses with a maximum of 15 credit hours of research and 30 credit hours of dissertation.
+Post-Master's students are required to complete a minimum of 60 credit hours beyond the master's degree - 18 credit hours of core courses, 12 credit hours of elective courses with a maximum of 6 credit hours of research and 30 credit hours of dissertation.
+The student’s faculty advisor must approve the choice of electives.
 If a required core course is not available, an equivalent course may be substituted with permission of the graduate coordinator.